 A few years later the German Jocim Smock got the rights in order to start an inn.
 One of the rooms still bears the name of this first lodge manager.
 In 1987 the inn was undergoing major renovations.
 It was then that they discovered that the inn is built on the foundations of the old Carthusian monastery from the 14th century.
 Previously, they had always thought that the nearby church was built on the foundations of that old monastery.
 A number of objects found in the excavations, are now to be found in the interior of Gripsholms Värdshus.

-Obviously Gripsholms Värdshus have repeatedly been completely renovated since 1609.
+Obviously Gripsholms Värdshus has repeatedly been completely renovated since 1609.
 The main building dates from 1750.
 In 1987 about 12 meters of building was added.
 However, the hotel still feels very authentic.
 There are 46 rooms, including a royal suite.
 The spacious rooms are beautifully furnished in a romantic country style.
-Here you won’t find a ultramodern shower but you get an antique pink bath and even a bidet!
+Here you won’t find an ultramodern shower but you get an antique pink bath and even a bidet!
 Besides the usual toiletries there was also a range of “female products” available.
 Gripsholms Värdshus clearly takes care of the details.

-Yet there were also downsides.
+Yet there were also some downsides.
 There was no elevator to the floor where our rooms were and the wifi did not work properly.
 But sometimes no wifi can be a breath of fresh air!
 I could spend all day watching the boats, the lake and the castle from the summer terrace.

 Thanks to Visit Sörmland.